Women’s Cancer Marker Health Check

 - Basophils

-Assesses liver enzymes and proteins to help identify results that may suggest liver stress, inflammation or reduced liver function.
+Liver enzymes and proteins, which can help flag results that may suggest liver stress, inflammation or reduced liver function.

 - Albumin